Luke 9:42-45

 First, let’s consider these words, words that really do constitute a second prediction of his crucifixion.
 Luke just gives us the summary, but they do take us back and remind us of what Jesus said the first time he predicted his death.
 Look at, back at verse 22 in Luke chapter 9.
 It says, “The Son of Man must suffer many things and be rejected by the elders and the chief priests and the scribes.”

 That’s the, basically the entire religious establishment, everybody who was important in that day and was admired and respected.
-The elders, the chief priests, the scribes, they were all people everybody aspired to be like.
+The elders, the chief priests, the scribes, they were all the people everybody aspired to be like.
 Jesus says, “The Son of Man must” be rejected by all of them, “and be killed, and on the third day be raised.”

 So as Luke repeats this in verse 44, he’s summarizing those words here in verse 44, but he intends us, the reader, to go back to them in our minds, as we’ve just done.
 The other Gospel writers, at this very moment, they tell us that Jesus virtually repeated what he said the first time.
 Here’s, here’s what they say: “The Son of Man is about to be delivered into the hands of men, and they will kill him, and when he is killed, after three days, he will rise.”
 That is virtually a restatement of what he said in verse 22.

 So what are these words that Jesus gives them?
-We’ve said it it’s another prediction of his death and resurrection.
+We’ve said it’s another prediction of his death and resurrection.
 That’s what these words are.
 That’s what he wants them to think about, and think deeply about.

-Secondly, why does he want these words to “sink into” their ears?
+Secondly, why does he want these words to sink into their ears?
 What is that about?
 It’s an idiom, Hebrew idiom, really, saying, a saying, a, a colloquial expression.
 Literally, it’s written this way: “Put these words into your ears.
 Place them there.
 Put them inside there.”
-Or, really, then, “Listen carefully, meditatively, reflectively.
+Or, really, then, Listen carefully, meditatively, reflectively.
 Think deeply about these words.”
-You say, “Well, I’m not a very deep thinker.”
+You say, Well, I’m not a very deep thinker.

 Well, you need to change.
-Jesus is saying, “You need to change.
+Jesus is saying, you need to change.
 You need to think more deeply about stuff.
 Not about all stuff, this stuff.
 Just one sentence.
-Think deeply about it.”
+Think deeply about it.
 According to Hendrikson, Jesus is saying, “Pay close attention to what I’m about to tell you.”
 Pay close attention, listen very carefully, store it up in your memory, roll it over in your minds, and take it to heart.
 That’s the idea.

 Well, why?
 Several reasons to reflect deeply upon Jesus’ prophecy, here, of his rejection, and death, and resurrection.
 Let’s start with the rejection.
 Why do we need to think deeply about Jesus’ rejection?
-When Jesus predicted his coming rejection, the disciples had a really, really hard time believing it because every sign had pointed to his widespread acceptance by the common people.
+When Jesus had predicted his coming rejection, the disciples had a really, really hard time believing it, because every sign had pointed to his widespread acceptance by the common people.

 They loved him.
 He was popular. he was celebrated.
 People loved listening to him.
 They loved to see the comeuppance of the religious muckety-mucks as Jesus would embarrass them in public.
 They especially liked his works of power and mercy.
 They liked the feeding miracles.
-Free food is great!
+Free food is great.

 Outwardly, there appears to be acceptance and wonder, but Jesus wants them to stop and understand that inwardly, these unbelieving people are soon going to reject Christ.
 They’re going to call for his death.
 These are the very ones, actually, who are going to deliver Jesus over to suffering and death, death by crucifixion.
 What?
 How can that be?
 What makes the difference?
 Ah, the presence or absence of faith, that’s what makes the difference.